NiklasGollenstede/nix-wiplib/modules/base.nix.md

     in lib.mkIf cfg.enable (lib.mkMerge [ (
         lib.optionalAttrs (options.nix.channel?enable) { nix.channel.enable = lib.mkDefault false; }
     ) ({
-        boot.initrd.systemd.enable = lib.mkIf (!config.boot.isContainer) (lib.mkDefault true);
         users.mutableUsers = false; users.allowNoPasswordLogin = true; # Don't babysit.
 Can roll back or redeploy.
         networking.hostId = lib.mkDefault (builtins.substring 0 8 (builtins.hashString "sha256" config.networking.hostName));
-        environment.etc."machine-id".text = lib.mkDefault (builtins.substring 0 32 (builtins.hashString "sha256" "${config.networking.hostName}:machine-id")); # this works, but it "should be considered "confidential", and must not be exposed in untrusted environments" (not sure _why_ though)
-        documentation.man.enable = lib.mkDefault config.documentation.enable;
+        environment.etc."machine-id".text = lib.mkDefault (builtins.substring 0 32 (builtins.hashString "sha256" "${config.networking.hostName}:machine-id")); # Needs to exist (but may be empty) for systemd not to consider this a fresh installation ("first boot").
+Also, is used as identifier in logs (vs. containers/VMs).
+This works, but it "should be considered "confidential", and must not be exposed in untrusted environments".
+Guess containers/VMs could send fake host system logs? documentation.man.enable = lib.mkDefault config.documentation.enable;

+        ## Nix
         nix.settings.auto-optimise-store = lib.mkDefault true; # file deduplication, see https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-store-optimise.html#description
         nix.package = lib.mkIf (pkgs.nixVersions?nix_2_26 && lib.versionOlder pkgs.nix.version pkgs.nixVersions.nix_2_26.version) (lib.mkDefault pkgs.nixVersions.nix_2_26);
-        nix.settings.ignore-try = lib.mkDefault true; # Use »--option ignore-try false« on the CLI to revert this. nix.settings.flake-registry = lib.mkDefault ""; # Disable the global (online) flake registry.
-        nix.settings.allow-dirty-locks = lib.mkDefault true;
+        nix.settings.experimental-features = [ "nix-command" "flakes" ]; # We will probably not ever get rid of these flags. programs.git.enable = lib.mkDefault true; # Necessary as external dependency when working with flakes. nix.settings.ignore-try = lib.mkDefault true; # »nix --debugger« will not break on errors in »try« branches.
+Use »--option ignore-try false« on the CLI to revert this. nix.settings.flake-registry = lib.mkDefault ""; # Disable the global (online) flake registry. nix.settings.allow-dirty-locks = lib.mkDefault true; # Allow locking (and having locked) local inputs.
+Requires external tooling opr the user to ensure that the locked inputs are present in the store. nix.settings.tarball-ttl = lib.mkDefault 0; # Flakes('s inputs) should only be updated when asked explicitly, but then always.
-        environment.systemPackages = [ pkgs.nix-flake-update ];
         #nixpkgs.config.warnUndeclaredOptions = lib.mkDefault true; # warn on undeclared nixpkgs.config.*

+        ## Boot
+        boot.initrd.systemd.enable = lib.mkIf (!config.boot.isContainer) (lib.mkDefault true);
         boot.loader.timeout = lib.mkDefault 1; # save 4 seconds on startup
-        boot.kernelParams = [ "panic=10" ] ++ (lib.optional cfg.panic_on_fail "boot.panic_on_fail"); # Reboot on kernel panic (showing the printed messages for 10s), panic if boot fails.
+        boot.kernelParams = lib.mkBefore [ "panic=10" ]; # On panic, show error for 10 seconds, then reboot. (»mkBefore« so that added parameters will override this.)
+        #boot.kernelParams = [ "systemd.debug_shell" ]; # This is supposed to enable the service (included with systemd) that opens a root shell on tty9.
+This seems to only work in Stage 2.
         # might additionally want to do this: https://stackoverflow.com/questions/62083796/automatic-reboot-on-systemd-emergency-mode
         systemd.extraConfig = "StatusUnitFormat=name"; boot.initrd.systemd.extraConfig = "StatusUnitFormat=name"; # Show unit names instead of descriptions during boot.
         services.getty.helpLine = lib.mkForce "";